 In order to qualify for a place on the programme you will need to meet the following requirements:

-Your application along with all supporting documents should reach us no later than 21 October 2019.
-It will be reviewed by a panel of CERN experts who will meet in December 2019.
+Your application along with all supporting documents should reach us no later than 25 March 2020.
+Please note that your application may also be shared during the process with a panel of national experts for evaluation purposes.
+Ultimately, it will be reviewed by a panel of CERN experts who will meet in May 2020.